nuadi/googlecrestscript/README.md

 These functions will be removed in a future version of GCS.
 Please update your sheets to use the replacement functions listed.

 * **getMarketPrice**: This function will access the EVE CREST market endpoint to access the real-time market data for a given item in a region at a given station. **REPLACEMENT:** Replace all uses of this function with `getStationMarketPrice` to maintain functionality.

+# Pre-builts

+* **Station Trading Sheet**: [[link](https://docs.google.com/spreadsheets/d/17Sl_YkR7J8AcYX05BrwsBNDP_AjGJTrESjfzVFUtfWo)] This sheet is built to support a station trader who buys/sells products in a single station.
+Be sure to read the README sheet for instructions on how to use and/or modify the sheet to fit your character.
+Let me know if you have any questions or need help.

 # Setup and Configuration